adammaj1/sequence_of_parabolic_points_on_the_boundary_of_main_cardioid_3/README.md

 | 10000 | 47m38|

+## errors

+* for i_Max_multiplier = 10 there is 1 error: for n =  9 error from  PlotPoint function : point z =  (-0.4365786152835205 ; -0.1839796132996155) is out of drawing rectangle ;  error from DrawCriticalOrbit for i = 999999998
+* for i_Max_multiplier = 100 there are 2 errors: above and for n =  8 error from  PlotPoint function : point z =  (+0.2509611384621441 ; +0.1911010034353226) is out of drawing rectangle; error from DrawCriticalOrbit for i = 199999993
+* for i_Max_multiplier = 1000 there are 2 errors: the same as above
+* for i_Max_multiplier = 10000 there are 2 errors: the same as above

+Solutions:
+* use higher precision ( long double, quad double, arbitrary )

 # License

 This project is licensed under the  Creative Commons Attribution-ShareAlike 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details